turboMaCk/turboMaCk.github.io/posts/2016-12-07-hybrid-types-in-typescript.md

 *Note: This is really simplified implementation.
 Actual thing similar to this we have in our lib uses 3 types of ticks (long text, short text, no text).
-This means also different interface for `FormatValue` an we are also always adding line tip (without text) in middle of tips with text.
+This means also different interface for `FormatValue` an we are also always adding line tick (without text) in middle of ticks with text.
 However I think this simpler example is better for purpose of this article.*

 ## Don't Drink Too Much Kool-Aid

 TypeScript maybe lets you express these kind of dynamic APIs but there is down side to it.
-If you remove implementation for any method compiler won't complain even though your function does not return valid `ExactTip<T>` implementation.
+If you remove implementation for any method compiler won't complain even though your function does not return valid `ExactAxis<T>` implementation.
 However if you make mistake in method implementation (change its types) it will fail during compile time which seems as an improvement to pure JS version.
 That said if you want to play with something like this It's usually good idea to **always start with boilerplate with all methods defined**.